-Lee Claremont is Mohawk and Irish and was born in Woodstock, Ontario on the territory of the Grand River Six Nations Ontario.
+Lee Claremont is Mohawk and Irish and was born in Woodstock, Ontario.
+She is a member of the Grand River Six Nations, Oshweken, Ontario.
 Lee received her BFA (Honors) from the University of British Columbia and now resides in the beautiful Okanagan Valley in BC.

 She is well known for her incredible use of colour and her very distinct and recognizable palette is a rainbow that showers us with a positive sense of emotional energy and healing.
-Lee also thinks that humour is also a great healer and in many of her paintings you can find a sense of playfulness that brings smile in your heart.
+Lee also thinks that humour is also a great healer and in many of her paintings, you can find a sense of playfulness that brings a smile to your heart.

-Lee has a strong commitment, enthusiasm and passion for her community, family and friends.
+Lee has a strong commitment, enthusiasm, and passion for her community, family, and friends.
 Lee has recently retired from the En’Owkin Centre in Penticton, an international Aboriginal College where she was a well-respected instructor.
-Lee is in great demand to mentor and facilitate workshops throughout the province and Canada.
+Lee is in great demand to mentor and facilitates workshops throughout the province and Canada.